orbeon/orbeon-forms-doc/form-builder/control-settings.md

 *NOTE: The above uses example `my-` prefixes as it is a good idea to prefix CSS classes to avoid clashes with other CSS classes on the page.*

+#### Autocomplete attribute

+[SINCE Orbeon Forms 2023.1]

+The "Autocomplete attribute" dropdown allows specifying an [HTML autocomplete value](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) for controls for which it makes sense to do so.
+Such a value tells the browser that it can suggest values for the field or, in the case of the `off` value, that it shouldn't suggest any value.

 #### Control appearance

 [SINCE Orbeon Forms 4.10]